kmac/mlbv-archived/README.md

    with defaults and the required MLB.tv username and password.

-## Configuration
+## 2. Configuration

+After installing, run:

+    mlbv --init

-An example `config` file is provided in the repository.
-You can run `mlbv --init` to copy the config file into a local config directory (which will be created) and then populate it with the prompted MLB.tv username and password.
+This will create the initial config file/directory and populate it with the prompted MLB.tv username and password.
 The `config` file will be located at `$HOME/.config/mlbv/config`.
-The directories are created if necessary.
+Directories are created if necessary.

-The properties in the config file are documented in the file itself.
+Other properties in the config file are documented in the file itself.
 If you want to stream live or archived games then you must provide valid login credentials (if you don't have MLB.tv you can still see scores and watch highlights).

-Some things you may want to set in the `config` file:
+Some properties you may want to set in the `config` file:

 * `username`: MLB.tv account username
 * `password`: MLB.tv account password